fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 Specifying lints using syntax tree patterns has a couple of advantages compared to the current approach of manually writing matching code.
 First, syntax tree patterns allow users to describe patterns in a simple and expressive way.
 This makes it easier to write new lints for both novices and experts and also makes reading / modifying existing lints simpler.

 Another advantage is that lints are independent of specific syntax tree implementations (e.g. AST / HIR, ...).
 When these syntax tree implementations change, only the `IsMatch` trait implementations need to be adapted and existing lints can remain unchanged.
 This also means that if the `IsMatch` trait implementations were integrated into the compiler, updating the `IsMatch` implementations would be required for the compiler to compile successfully.
-This could reduce the number of times clippy breaks because of changes in the compiler.
+This could reduce the number of times Clippy breaks because of changes in the compiler.
 Another advantage of the pattern's independence is that converting an `EarlyLintPass` lint into a `LatePassLint` wouldn't require rewriting the whole pattern matching code.
 In fact, the pattern might work just fine without any adaptions.